GregDMeyer/dynamite/docs/containers.rst

 ===========================================

 If you want to install other Python packages or other software to use alongside dynamite, it is possible to do this with Docker.
-However, it's a little annoying; if the extra software is for analysis or similar we recommend saving the output of your dynamite computation to a file in your mounted directory (e.g. ``/home/dnm/work``) and then performing the analysis after-the-fact.
+However, it's a little annoying; if the extra software is for analysis or similar we recommend saving the output of your dynamite computation to a file in your mounted directory (e.g. ``/home/dnm``) and then performing the analysis after-the-fact.

 A quick explainer of what's happening here: when you run dynamite using the commands in the `Quick Usage Guide`_ section above, Docker creates a "container" on top of the dynamite image.
 With the ``--rm`` flag as described above, this container is simply removed when the program run inside docker exits.
 However, by removing the ``--rm`` flag (and perhaps adding a ``--name``), we can keep the container around, make changes, add things, etc.

-So, to make a persistent container, which mounts the current directory at ``/home/dnm/work``, run dynamite like this:
+So, to make a persistent container, which mounts the current directory at the container user's home directory ``/home/dnm``, run dynamite like this:

 .. code:: bash

-    docker run --name my_dnm_container -it -v $PWD:/home/dnm/work gdmeyer/dynamite bash
+    docker run --name my_dnm_container -it -v $PWD:/home/dnm gdmeyer/dynamite bash

 This will give you a bash shell, where you can run ``pip install <whatever>`` or anything else you would like.
-Note that the directory mount (the ``-v`` option) is a part of the container, so when you run the commands below the same directory will always be mounted at ``/home/dnm/work``.
+Note that the directory mount (the ``-v`` option) is a part of the container, so when you run the commands below the same directory will always be mounted at ``/home/dnm``.

 After you exit the bash shell above, the next time you want to use the same container, run